huytungst/Demo-Project-1--Simple-Login-Page-Full-Stack/README.md

 This is a very simple fullstack demo project for beginners, that demonstrates user registration, login, and account management functionality.
 The project consists of a React frontend and a Spring Boot backend.

+This project is developed using Java 11.0.17, Spring Boot 2.7.10 and React 18.2.0.

 ## Features

 - User registration